-&lt;sup>1 The data in real terms means they are adjusted both for inflation and for exchange rate fluctuations.
+1 The data in real terms means they are adjusted both for inflation and for exchange rate fluctuations.

-&lt;sup>2 Total ODA reached its highest level ever in 2021, on a grant equivalent basis and on a net flow basis.
+2 Total ODA reached its highest level ever in 2021, on a grant equivalent basis and on a net flow basis.

-&lt;sup>3 Donors' donations of excess vaccine doses is considered a form of aid in kind, and may thus be reported as ODA according to the reporting rules.
+3 Donors' donations of excess vaccine doses is considered a form of aid in kind, and may thus be reported as ODA according to the reporting rules.

-&lt;sup>4 See DCD/DAC/STAT(2021)29/REV1.
+4 See DCD/DAC/STAT(2021)29/REV1.
 The figure is a weighted average price aligned with COVAX - the multilateral mechanism for providing developing countries with vaccines.

-Initial estimates indicate that within total ODA, DAC countries spent USD 18.7 billion in 2021 on COVID-19 related activities (see Table 3b), representing 10.5% of their combined net ODA.
-Within this total, USD 11.0 billion were to provide support related to COVID-19 control (e.g. prevention; treatment, care), as well as vaccine donations.
+5 The figures on COVID-19 related activities are preliminary and partial, as many donors are still in the process of collecting detailed information, especially sector-related data.

+prevention; treatment, care), as well as vaccine donations.
 EU Institutions disbursed USD 10.5 billion to support developing countries with the consequences of the pandemic, of which USD 1.3 billion to address COVID-19 control.